groob/docker-munkiwebadmin/README.md

 #TODO
 * add support for logging
-* add more configuration options using environment variables
 * add support for sqlite and mysql
 * add support for SSL
+* add support for git